dafny-lang/dafny/README.md

 This will install pre-commit hooks in your .git/hooks directory.

+# Parameterized Testing

+Dafny provides support for unit tests with parameters provided by a method source.
+To invoke this behavior, your tests should be of this form.

+    method {:test "MethodSource", "MethodSourceName"} test_example([parameters])

+Your method source's signature should be of this form

+    static method MethodSourceName() returns (inputs : seq<([parameter-types])>)

+where the method is static and the return type is a sequence built of types matching the parameters your test is expecting.

 # License

 Dafny itself is licensed under the MIT license.
 (See LICENSE.txt in the root directory for details.)
 The subdirectory `third_party` contains third party material; see NOTICES.txt for more details.